agbrs/agb/book/src/pong/03_sprites.md

 # What we did

 In this section, we covered why sprites are important, how to create and manage them using the `ObjectController` in `agb` and make a ball bounce around the screen.

+[^hblank]: Timing this can give you some really cool effects allowing you to push the hardware.
+  However, `agb` does not by default provide the timing accuracy needed to fully take advantage of this, erring on the side of making it easier to make games rather than squeezing every last drop of performance from the console.